sfell77/app_grafana/README.md

 |app_subnets    |dev.<aws_region> = "<SUBNET_ID>"|
 |owner_contact  |"your@email_address"|
 |vpc_id         |dev.<aws_region> = "<VPC_ID>"|

+In addition to these variables, the `configs/user_data.sh` file may need to be updated to accommodate your distro of choice; it comes with RPM and Ubuntu/Debian-based install steps but with other distros (or when yum/apt are retired) you'll need to provide what works for your use-case.

 ## How to deploy
 First, you must set your AWS environment; secrets/keys should NEVER (ever ever) be saved to repos or passed through anything that will store them (like `history` in terminal).